Updated in 2022.

 Where to Eat for Any Occasion

 Some of our best meals in Beavers Bend were ones that we cooked at our own cabin!
-I brought a few cooking supplies from home, but we found everything else we needed at Broken Bow’s single grocery store, Pruett’s Food, 201 S. Park Drive, which is a 15-minute drive from the state park.
+I brought a few cooking supplies from home, but we found everything else we needed at Broken Bow’s grocery store Pruett’s Food, which is a 15-minute drive from the state park.

-Abendigo’s Grill & Patio (closed Sundays and Mondays) is the most upscale restaurant in the area.
+Abendigo’s Grill & Patio is the most upscale restaurant in the area.
 I went there twice and had very slow service both times.
-The waiting made it difficult with the kids (and the kids’ menu is a bit pricey—$7.99 for mac & cheese).
+The waiting made it difficult with the kids (and the kids’ menu is a bit pricey).
 But it was fun with the girls.
 If you go, try the Sicilian Nachos.
-And if you want to drink wine, you have to bring it yourself (and pay $5 for a membership).
-259 Stevens Gap Rd, (580) 494-7222.
+(580) 494-7222.

 The Blue Rooster has awesome fried yellow squash like my mom and grandma used to make when I was a kid.
 The fried catfish is good, too.
 But be warned that almost everything on the menu is fried.
 If you’re with a group and can order family style, you can get a lot of food for your money.
 US Hwy 259 (next to Grateful Head Pizza), (580) 494-6361.